sergiuosvat/Library_Project/README.md

 # Library Project

-This is a simple java app that allows users to perform CRUD operations on books.
+This Java application facilitates users in conducting CRUD (Create, Read, Update, Delete) operations on books.
+It represents my initial project for the Software Engineering course undertaken in the third year of college.